 We are located in the Division of Signaling and Functional Genomics at the German Cancer Research Center (DKFZ) in Heidelberg.

-Fillip set up CRISPRflydesign in 2013, while a postdoc in Simon Bullock’s lab at the Laboratory of Molecular Biology in Cambridge.
-In 2016 he joined the Division of Signaling and Functional Genomics at the DKFZ Heidelberg, where he continues to develop and apply Drosophila CRISPR tools for functional genomics.
-He maintains the website and twitter feed and you can contact him with any questions or comments about the project.
-Send an email.
+Fillip started CRISPR fly design in 2013, initially as a side project during his postdoc at the Laboratory of Molecular Biology in Cambridge.
+In 2016 he took the project to the Division of Signaling and Functional Genomics at the DKFZ, where he continues to develop and apply Drosophila CRISPR tools for functional genomics.
+He maintains the website and you can contact him with any questions or comments by email or follow him on Twitter.

 Michael is head of the Division of Signaling and Functional Genomics at the German Cancer Research Center (DKFZ).
 His lab is studying signaling networks in development and cancer.
 A particular focus of the group is on high-throughput methods for systematic functional analysis of cellular processes to identify vulnerabilities of cancer cells.
 Learn more about our work here.